cristiantobol/developer-toolcamp/session_03_web_app.md

 <a name="confexpress"></a>
 ## Configuring Express

-1. Switch back to the IDE and create a new folder called `public`.
+1. Switch back to the IDE and in the root of the project, create a new file called `server.js`.

-2. Then, inside the `public` folder, create a new file called `server.js`.
 This file will be responsible for configuring Express, which will serve our webpages, so they are accessible from a web browser.

 3. Type the following text into the server.js file: